KateKapranova/onlineJudge/README.md

 # onlineJudge

-Online Judge is an online submission system for grading of Algorithms submissions at the Institute of Informatik (Universität Potsdam).
+Online Judge is a submission system for automatic grading of programming assignments at the Institute of Informatik (Universität Potsdam).

 ## Architecture